SDSU offers a variety of academic scholarships. Awards are based on academic achievement, participation in activities

-If you are experiencing technical difficulties, please contact the Financial Aid and Scholarship Office at 605-688-4695 or email the Scholarship Office at firstname.lastname@example.org.
+If you are experiencing technical difficulties, please contact the Office of Financial Aid and Scholarships at 605-688-4695 or email the Scholarship Office at firstname.lastname@example.org.

-Students who plan to transfer to SDSU from another post-secondary institution can complete our Transfer Scholarship Application.
+Students who plan to transfer to SDSU from another post-secondary institution can complete our online transfer scholarship application.

 SDSU has several scholarships designated for American Indian/Alaska Native students.
 For information on how to apply, please visit our American Indian/Alaska Native Scholarships page.